NZ-Jaybird/python-web-tutorial/README.md

 -- Tutorial 4 --

 Extend the http server to return the html file for requests to http://localhost:1202/.
-Now instead of opening the html file in your browser, open the URL http://localhost:1202/ in your browser.
-Next, instead of having an endpoint that returns the JSON data, generate the HTML for the items with python.
+Instead of opening the html file in your browser, open the URL http://localhost:1202/ in your browser.
+Next, instead of an endpoint that returns the JSON data, generate HTML for the items with python.
 Replace the items.json endpoint with just an items endpoint, i.e. http://localhost:1202/items which returns that HTML.
-Finally, update the web page javascript to fetch that HTML chunk and insert it directly into the document.
+Finally, update your javascript to fetch that HTML chunk and insert it directly into the document.

 -- Tutorial 5 --